MBernart/counterfactuals/notes/title proposals.md

 3. "Towards Human-Centric Counterfactual Explainability: A Framework and User Study"
 4. "Human Evaluation of Counterfactual Explanations and Aggregation Methods"
 5. "A Framework for Counterfactual Explanations: Comparative Analysis and User-Centered Evaluation"
+6. "A Framework for Counterfactual Explanations and User Study"